croaky/blog/articles/postgres-debug-slow-queries.md

-# Postgres Visualize Slow Queries
+# Debug Slow Postgres Queries

 Write SQL in Vim, [format](format-sql-in-vim), and [run](run-sql-from-vim) until the query is correct.